216 (Redditch) Squadron is based at the Army Reserve Centre in Redditch, and serves the areas of Redditch, Bromsgrove and further afield.

 WO Lyons is currently the Adjutant on the squadron along with radio training and ground based classification training.
 He is also the Squadron WO, responsible along with the rest of the SNCO staff team for drill dress and discipline within the Squadron.
 He is also the Squadron Media and Communications Officer, maintaining the squadron IT equipment, website and marketing material.
 He is also West Mercian Wings Webmaster.

-Sergeant Heather Quinney RAFAC
+Flight Sergeant Heather Quinney RAFAC

 First Class Training & Ground Training Instructor

-Sgt Quinney is a ground training instructor who works with the other members of staff and undertakes classification training with all Junior and First Class Cadets.
+FS Quinney is a ground training instructor who works with the other members of staff and undertakes classification training with all Junior and First Class Cadets.
 She is also a qualified shooting coach, and holds a number of expedition qualifications.

-Sergeant Alife Pavitt RAFAC
+Flight Sergeant Alife Pavitt RAFAC

 Shooting, Sport & Ground Training Instructor

-Sgt Pavitt is responsible for shooting training on the Squadron along with the sports activities the Squadron takes part in.
+FS Pavitt is responsible for shooting training on the Squadron along with the sports activities the Squadron takes part in.
 He is a ground training instructor, assisting in engineering and radio projects.
 He is also a qualified Shooting coach & Range Conducting Officer.

-Sergeant Berkeley Hodge RAFAC
+Flight Sergeant Berkeley Hodge RAFAC

 Drill Instructor, Bandmaster & Ground Training Instructor

-Sgt Hodge is responsible for the Squadron band as Bandmaster, along with working as a ground training instructor, assisting with classification training.
+FS Hodge is responsible for the Squadron band as Bandmaster, along with working as a ground training instructor, assisting with classification training.
 In early 2019 he qualified as a Drill Instructor at RAF Cranwell, and is now responsible for drill training on the Squadron.

 Sergeant Jack Birch RAFAC